marjerie/marjerie.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal webpage!

-I am a student pursuing a Bachelor's degree focused in Electronics and Communications Engineering from SSN College of Engineering.
+I am an undergraduate student pursuing a Bachelor's degree in Electronics and Communications Engineering from Sri Sivasubramaniya Nadar College of Engineering.
 I work on algorithm development for rural smart grid systems at the Solarillion Foundation.
-My interests also include research in Digital Design and Computer Architecture.
+My interests also include research in Computer Architecture and Parallel Computing.